Conditions treated

 Dr. Robins enjoys yoga, boxing, exploring the Philadelphia food scene and spending time with her friends.
 Her golden retriever, River, lives at home with her family in Toronto, Canada.

-Dr. Venanzi and her husband like hiking, concerts and going to any Philly sporting events.
+Dr. Venanzi and her husband like hiking, concerts and going to any Philly sporting event.
 They have two cats.

 We know an unexpected trip to the emergency pet hospital can be stressful, and we want you to be prepared so you have one less thing to worry about.
 Our entire BluePearl team will be with you every step of the way.